Shira Route 8 DaysClimbing Mount Kilimanjaro

 Climbers encounter low traffic until the route joins the Machame route.
 Afterwards, Lemosho follows the same route through Lava Tower, Barranco and Barafu, known as the southern circuit.
 There are several options to complete the trek over 6, 7, or 8 days based on experience.

-Itinerary For Shira Route 8 Days
+Shira Route 8 Days Itinerary (via Barafu Camp)

-Later that evening we will gather in the hotel for a pre-climb briefing and an equipment check.
+Arrive anytime at Kilimanjaro International Airport (JRO).
+We will arrange a private transfer from Kilimanjaro International Airport to Moshi, We will gather in the hotel for a pre-climb briefing and an equipment check.

 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 Day 2: Shira One (3,550 m); 5-6 hours walking.

 We take a ride to Londorossi National Park gate to complete the necessary registration formalities, before driving a short distance on a steep track through farmland and plantations (9,200 ft).
 We continue climbing steadily on foot through shrub forests and stands of giant heather to reach the rim of Shira Plateau (11,000 ft).

 The views across the surrounding plains open up as we approach our first camp, Simba Camp

 Day 3: Shira Hut (3,840 m); 3-5 hours walking.

 Today is an easy day to help acclimatization and to explore the grassy moorland and volcanic rock formations of the plateau.
 We walk to the summit of Shira Cathedral (12,300 ft), a huge buttress of rock surrounded by steep spires and pinnacles.
 There is a tangible sense of wilderness here, especially when the afternoon mists roll in.
 From our camp near Shira Hut (12,600 ft), we take in the unforgettable views of Mt.
 Meru as she floats among the clouds.